leekokhow/MLOpsPy/README.md

 Subscription : choose your subscription

-Resource group : mlopspy-RG
+Resource group : mlopspy-RG (or an existing resource group that you have created)

-Machine Learning Workspace : mlopspy-AML-WS
+Machine Learning Workspace : mlopspy-AML-WS (or an existing Azure Machine Learning workspace that you have created)

 Service connection name : aml-workspace-connection